jewlf/getting_cleaning_data_project/README.md

 + Feature    = character field, what parameter was measureed
 + Average    = numeric field, the average of the feature measurements for the indicated Activity and Subject

-Ordering is by Activity, Subject and FEature name
+Ordering is by Activity, Subject and Feature name

-Emjoy!
+Enjoy!
 Jim